I was way over forty when I discovered something:

 Not by making enemies.

-It’s just that the last time I chose to make a parent happy this way, he died within five months.
+But the last time I chose to make a parent happy this way, he died within five months.

 An Unexamined Life is Not Worth Living